Creating Bursting Reports

 Tip: When you finish designing a bursting report, you may want to check it with data.
 However, when you preview bursting report in Logi Report Designer, Logi Report runs the bursting report with all of the data, and if a large dataset is involved it may take a long time or run out of memory before completing.
 To avoid this from happening, you can limit the number of records by setting the Maximum Rows property of the query.

 Reference: A sample report containing a bursting report tab named Sales Statistics by Region Report.cls is provided in

 Two built-in functions are added in formulas for controlling bursting report result.

 - Boolean isRunBursting()

 Returns true if the report is running based on bursting schema, else returns false.

 - String currentBurstingSchema()

 Returns the names of the currently applied bursting schemas.
-When isRunBursting() returns "false", the return value for currentBurstingSchema() is "NULL".
+When isRunBursting() returns false, the returned value for currentBurstingSchema() is NULL.

 The following example shows the usage of the functions.
-It is supposed that a report is first grouped by VP, and next by Manager.
+It is supposed that a report is first grouped by VP, and next by Manager as follows:

 Group by VP,